dwyl/image-classifier/README.md

 we consider `images` an _essential_ medium of communication.

-By adding a way of classifying images, we make it *easy* for people to suggest meta tags to describe images so they become **searchable**.
+By adding a way of captioning images, we make it *easy* for people to suggest meta tags to describe images so they become **searchable**.